-as of,, 20, my child is • reg umber 1 or 2 below): Dismissed from PCS because either my child or my family are unable to follow the rule gulations, or policies of PCS.
-I understand that dismissal for cause does not relieve me of any financial mmitment made when my child enrolled for the current school year.
-Tuition was paid in full for the school year and we have no further financi commitment to the school. al В. OR \$ in tuition fees are outstanding for the school year and will be paid in full by ру 2 If on a payment plan, \$ in monthly / quarterly (circ one) installments will be paid on the first day of the month in which payment is owed.
-Withdrawn from PCS because: le ۷. a.
+B. \$ in tuition fees are outstanding for the school year and will be paid in full by .
+If on a payment plan, \$ in monthly / quarterly (circle one) installments will be paid on the first day of the month in which payment is owed.

+- 2. Withdrawn from PCS because: - a.
 We can no longer support PCS in its mission.
-(Complete either A or B below) b.
-Relocation of the family outside of the normal commuting distance to the school (Complete either A, B or C below) c.
-Illness that does not allow my child to continue his/her education (Complete either A, B or C below) d.
-Significant change in the financial status of the family (Complete either A, B, or C below) e.
-Other, please specify in the space provided on Page 2, Additional Information (Complete either A, B, or C below) A If withdrawn before the first day of school, I am still obligated to pay the first quarter tuition and other required fees.
-(Select number 1 or 2 below) First quarter tuition fees have already been paid, and I have no furth financial commitment.
-2 First quarter tuition fees have not already been paid, and I am committed paying \$, which is owed to the school, by ıo B If withdrawn after the first day of school, I am still obligated to pay the balance tuition due for the school year and other required fees.
-(Select number 1 or 2 below) 1 Full school-year tuition and other fees have already been paid, and I have refurther financial commitment.
-2 Remaining school-year tuition and other fees are outstanding, and I a committed to paying the remainder of \$, which is owed to the school, by If on a payment plan, \$ in monthly quarterly (circle one) installments will be paid on the first day of the month in which payment is owed. no m ne /
+(Complete either A or B below)

+b.
+Relocation of the family outside of the normal commuting distance to the school (Complete either A, B or C below)

+- c.
+Illness that does not allow my child to continue his/her education (Complete - either A, B or C below) - d.
+Significant change in the financial status of the family (Complete either A, B, or C below) - e.
+Other, please specify in the space provided on Page 2, Additional Information (Complete either A, B, or C below)

+A. If withdrawn before the first day of school, I am still obligated to pay the first quarter's tuition and other required fees.
+(Select number 1 or 2 below)

+- 1. First quarter tuition fees have already been paid, and I have no further financial commitment. - 2.
+First quarter tuition fees have not already been paid, and I am committed to paying \$, which is owed to the school, by . - B. If withdrawn after the first day of school, I am still obligated to pay the balance of tuition due for the school year and other required fees.
+(Select number 1 or 2 below) - 1.
+Full school-year tuition and other fees have already been paid, and I have no further financial commitment. - 2.
+Remaining school-year tuition and other fees are outstanding, and I am committed to paying the remainder of \$, which is owed to the school, by .
+If on a payment plan, \$ in monthly / quarterly (circle one) installments will be paid on the first day of the month in which payment is owed.